Mark A. Lutz

-Mark A. Lutz (born March 1, 1941; Zurich, Switzerland) is an Emeritus Professor of Economics at the University of Maine, and the author of Economics for the Common Good, published by Routledge in 1999.
+Mark A. Lutz (born March 1, 1941, in Zürich) is an emeritus professor of economics at the University of Maine, and the author of Economics for the Common Good, published by Routledge in 1999.

 Lutz was educated at the University of California, Berkeley, where he received his Ph.D. in 1972 with a dissertation titled The Equilibrium Industrial Wage Structure: An Analysis in Terms of Wage Theory.

 He is a proponent of Humanistic economics, strongly influenced by political economy of Jean Charles Leonard de Sismondi, the social economics of John Hobson, and various (heterodox) ideas of current thinkers, especially Herman Daly on environment, John Culbertson on trade, and David Ellerman on economic democracy.

-His older brother is Robert Lutz, former Vice-Chairman of General Motors Corporation.
+His older brother is Robert Lutz, former vice-chairman of General Motors Corporation.